A little change of tack this week as I take a look at four success books that will change your life. They did mine…

 It is important that I don’t give too much of the story away so that you get the full benefit of reading it for yourself.

-Coelho had a rough upbringing and is an advocate for not giving up on your dream.
+Coelho had a rough upbringing and is an advocate for not giving up on your dreams.
 One of his was to become an author.

 In The Alchemist he tells a powerful story about a young shepherd from the south of Spain who has a recurring dream of finding a treasure.